Christian Clemens: Lechia Gdańsk

+1. FC Düren and retirement

+In July 2024, after 1.5 seasons with Regionalliga West side 1.
+FC Düren, Clemens announced his retirement from playing.

 International career

 Clemens previously played for several Germany national youth football teams.
-He started out on 16 February 2007 when made his Germany U16 debut, coming on as a second half substitute, in a 2–2 draw against Czech Republic U16.
+He started out on 16 February 2007 when made his Germany U16 debut, coming on as a second-half substitute, in a 2–2 draw against Czech Republic U16.
 Clemens went on to make seven appearances for the Germany U16 side.

 After represented the Germany U17 side, Clemens made his Germany U18 debut on 18 November 2008 against Austria U18, where Germany U18 won 4–0.
 He didn't score his first goal for the U18 side until on 26 March 2009, in a 3–2 win over France U18.
 He went on to make ten appearances and scoring three times for the U17 side.

 Clemens made his Germany U19 debut on 7 October 2009, where he scored the national side third goal, in a 3–0 win over Luxembourg U19.
 He went on to make five appearances and scoring twice for the U19 side.

 On 6 September 2010, Clemens was called up by Germany U20 for the first time and on 6 September 2010 Clemens made his debut for the Germany U-20 national football team in a 3–2 victory over Switzerland in which Clemens also scored his first goal for the Germany U-20 national football team.
 It was not until August 2011 when he returned to the U20 squad and scored his first goal in almost twelve months for the side, in a 4–2 win over Poland U20 on 31 August 2011.

 On 6 February 2011, Clemens received his first call-up to the Germany U-21 national football team for a match against the Greece U-21 national football team.
 On 9 February 2011, Clemens debuted for the Germany U-21 national football team in a friendly match against the Greece U-21 national football team, which saw them draw 0–0.
 Two years later, on 24 March 2013, Clemens was called by the Germany U21 once again and played 29 minutes after coming on as a substitute in the second half, in a 2–1 win over Israel U21.
-In the summer of 2013, Clemens was called by the U21 side once again for 2013 UEFA European Under-21 Championship and went on to make three appearances for the side, although they were eliminated in the Group Stage.
+In the summer of 2013, Clemens was called by the U21 side once again for 2013 UEFA European Under-21 Championship and went on to make three appearances for the side, although they were eliminated in the group stage.

 Style of play

-Clemens is mainly deployed as a winger and utilized on the left or right flanks on the football pitch; but Clemens can also be deployed as a second striker.
+Clemens was mainly deployed as a winger and utilized on the left or right flanks on the football pitch; but Clemens could also be deployed as a second striker.
 Clemens himself sees his strengths on the flanks of the football pitch.
-Clemens possesses accurate heading and shooting of the ball, great agility and endurance, physical strength, rapid acceleration and speed.
-Clemens is a dummy specialist and a silky dribbler which Clemens utilizes to bamboozle opposition defenders in one-on-one situations with ease.
+Clemens possessed accurate heading and shooting of the ball, great agility and endurance, physical strength, rapid acceleration and speed.
+Clemens was a dummy specialist and a silky dribbler which Clemens utilized to bamboozle opposition defenders in one-on-one situations with ease.